-Insight worked with the Advisory Committee on Training and Primary Care Medicine and Dentistry (ACTPCMD) to address the complex and intertwined relationship between health disparities and cultural competency and to make recommendations on how Title VII programs can best influence health disparities and affect overall quality of care.
-Since 1999, ACTPCMD has advised Congress and the Secretary of the U.S. Department of Health and Human Services (HHS) on issues under the domain of Title VII, Section 747 programs, including the undergraduate- and graduate-level training of primary care providers, the recruitment of underrepresented minorities and disadvantaged populations, and the provision of quality health care to underserved communities.
+Insight worked with the Advisory Committee on Training and Primary Care Medicine and Dentistry (ACTPCMD) to address the complex and intertwined relationships among health disparities and cultural competency and make recommendations on how Title VII programs can best influence health disparities and affect overall quality of care.
+Since 1999, ACTPCMD has advised Congress and the Secretary of the U.S. Department of Health and Human Services on issues under the domain of Title VII, Section 747 programs, including undergraduate- and graduate-level training of primary care providers, recruitment of underrepresented minorities and disadvantaged populations, and provision of high-quality healthcare to underserved communities.

-This report outlined the role that Title VII, Section 747 should play to help eliminate health disparities; it also detailed a specific set of recommendations to eliminate health care disparities in racial/ethnic minorities and to increase the quality of care for all Americans.
-These recommendations address provider awareness and understanding of cultural competency, the absence of relevant training education, poor cross-cultural communications, poorly arranged systems of care, and the lack of diversity in provider and leadership roles.
+The report outlined the role Title VII, Section 747, should play to help eliminate health disparities; it also detailed recommendations to eliminate healthcare disparities in racial and ethnic minorities and increase the quality of care for all Americans.
+The recommendations addressed provider awareness and understanding of cultural competency, the absence of relevant training education, poor cross-cultural communications, poorly arranged systems of care, and the lack of diversity in provider and leadership roles.

 Final report, Training Culturally Competent Primary Care Professionals to Provide High Quality Health Care for All Americans: The Essential Role of Title VII, Section 747 in the Elimination of Health Care Disparities (2003)